LucDuponcheelAtGitHub/LeanPSBP/README.md

 *This is work in progress.*

-## Program Spacification Based Programming
+## Program Specification Based Programming

 For now only one file `PSBP.lean` with comments.